stimulus-components/stimulus-popover/README.md

 }
 ```

-This controller will automatically has access to targets defined in the parent class.
+This controller will automatically have access to targets defined in the parent class.

-If you override the connect, disconnect or any other methods from the parent, you'll want to call `super.method()` to make sure the parent functionality is executed.
+If you override the `connect`, `disconnect` or any other methods from the parent, you'll want to call `super.method()` to make sure the parent functionality is executed.

 ## Development